jgnagy/rffdb/README.markdown

 License
 -------

-RubyFFDB is distributed under the MIT License
+RFFDB is distributed under the MIT License

 To Do
 -----